 There are no monthly costs or listing fees.
 However, Storenvy keeps 10% of what you make on marketplace sales.

 If you already have a business or online presence, you can create a custom store, separate from the marketplace, to match your existing brand.
 Storenvy even lets you connect your own domain name to your custom store.

 You can offer 500 products for free, track and manage your inventory, accept payments, and offer discount codes.
 Plus, you get to keep 100% of what you earn with your custom store.
 The custom store is best for existing businesses that want to move into the online retail space.

 As a designer, Zazzle handles all printing and shipping for you.
 Some of the items you can sell include custom shoes, T-shirts, kids’ clothing, and tote bags.

 To get started, create a Zazzle account, upload your designs, and choose the products you want to sell.
 You still have to do the work of resizing and perfecting your design.
 However, you get to set your own pricing.

 Zazzle chooses the base rate for each product and you set your own commission anywhere between 5% and 99% to determine the retail price.

 As you can see, there are tons of places to sell your shoes and other used goods online.
 In order to get the best possible price, you’ll want to list your stuff on several apps or websites.
 The more buyers interested in your shoes, the better price you can land.

 Which sites have you tried to sell your shoes online?
 Let us know your favorite in the comments!

-20 Genius Ways to Make Money from Home
+20 Real Ways to Make Money from Home

 In a pinch and need a little extra cash?
 Looking for ways to make money at home?
 You are not alone.
 Google logs nearly 250,000,000 (that’s 250 million) searches each year by people just like you.